-As another application of the regularity result above, exploiting the ideas from \cite{TU14}, we obtain a Liouville type theorem for solutions of \eqref{1.1} in $\Omega=\R^n$.
+As an application of the regularity result above, exploiting the ideas from \cite{TU14} (see also \cite{AT22}), we obtain a Liouville type theorem for solutions of \eqref{1.1} in $\Omega=\R^n$.
 We refer to them as entire solutions of the system.
-Although Theorem \ref{t3.1} provides with regularity information only across the free boundary, it is enough to show that the only entire solution, which vanishes at a point and has a growth suitably controlled at infinity, is the trivial one. \begin{theorem} Let $(u,v)$ is a non-negative viscosity solution of
+Although Theorem \ref{t3.1} provides regularity information only across the free boundary, it is enough to show that the only entire solution, which vanishes at a point and has a growth suitably controlled at infinity, is the trivial one. \begin{theorem} Let $(u,v)$ be a non-negative viscosity solution of

 and $u(x_0)=v(x_0)=0$.
 If

 then $u\equiv v\equiv0$. \end{theorem} \begin{proof} Without loss of generality, we may assume that $x_0=0$.
 We then define